Narangba Valley State High School: Principals

-Uniform

-The uniform for Narangba Valley State High School students varies depending on their year level and the day of the week.
-On Mondays, students are required to wear their formal uniform.
-For the juniors(7-9), this consists of a blue shirt and navy shorts or trousers for boys, and a blue blouse and navy skirt for girls, while the seniors(10-12) wear a white shirt instead.
-All senior students (years 10, 11 and 12) are required to wear a senior tie with their formal uniforms, while junior girls wear a crossover tie.
-Male senior students are only required to wear their tie in terms two and three.

-During the other four days of the school week, students have a choice of wearing either the formal uniform or the unisex sports uniform.
-This consists of navy shorts as well as a green, navy blue and gold striped shirt for juniors and a predominantly navy blue shirt for seniors.

 Academics

 Narangba Valley State High School offers schooling from grade 7 (Grade 8 before 2015) through to 12.
-The school has had a reasonable amount of academic success, with 71% of students receiving an OP of 1 - 15 in 2006, one of the highest scores for state schools in the district.
+The school has had a reasonable amount of academic success, with 71% of students receiving an OP of 1–15 in 2006, one of the highest scores for state schools in the district.

 Subjects are offered in a wide range of curriculum areas: Mathematics, English, SOSE, Science, Performing Arts, Life Technology (Home Economics), Design Technology (Manual Arts), ICT and Business, Physical Education, LOTE (Japanese and French) and Visual Arts.